Daniel Lynch, L.P.C.

 - Constant negative thoughts

 - Feeling of hopelessness, emptiness, sadness or tearfulness

 - Feeling tired or having less energy

 - Thoughts of self-harm or suicide

 - Withdrawing from friends, relatives or work

-- Keeping thoughts balanced and positive
+- Keep thoughts balanced and positive

-- Taking a Vitamin D daily supplement
+- Take a Vitamin D daily supplement

 If you are thinking about self-harm or suicide, seek professional help immediately.
-There are resources available for you, such as calling the National Suicide Prevention Lifeline at 1-800-273-8255 (toll-free) or calling 911.

 Depression is nothing to be ashamed of and is treatable.
 Talk with your health care provider or a mental health professional if you are concerned you may be depressed.
 The nonprofit organization Mental Health America also offers a free, confidential online depression screening.